stevekane/Blog/function-restriction-and-extension.md

 Let's instead ask another question: "Why do programming languages have if-then-else statements?".
 Programs often need to execute different logic depending on the values in their inputs.
 The if-then-else statement has three parts: the condition, the first program, and the second program.
 The condition determines which program is executed for a given input.
 In other words, ordinary programming languages include as a fundamental building-block the capacity to write programs out of multiple smaller programs and to select which program to run based on the value in the input.

 This general shape of solution is strangely limited to boolean values in many mainstream languages.
 That is to say, the only syntax they provide for "writing a function out of multiple functions based on the inputs" is to first evaluate the inputs to a boolean value and then select a program to run.
-We might ask what may need to be added to a language to support more naturally write programs that may be run for users but which perform different logic based on the data actually found for a given user.
+We might ask what we would need added to a language to execute different logic based on the data actually found for a given user.

 We explore this question by examining two mathematical concepts: function restriction and function extension.
 These concepts sound lofty ( as most mathematics tends to sound on your first exposure ) but you will hopefully come to agree that they are quite natural and simple ideas.
 In particular, function extension is used to explain how mathematics creates functions from smaller functions with certain properties such that they can be used to handle data from different sets.